Sheet 5.1 LLM agents#

 prompt.template

-As you might have seen above, the agent instantiation accepts a list of tools (which we have left empty above).
+For most modern out of the box agents, the agent instantiation accepts a list of tools.
 The agent tried to make use of the tools above.
-This time, let us add a tool to agent – specifically, we will provide it with a tool to call the Wikipedia API for real time searches.
+Below, we add such tools to the agent – specifically, we will provide it with a tool to call the Wikipedia API anf to a search API for real time searches.

 from langchain.agents import load_tools